Improving the Resolution of CNN Feature Maps Efficiently with Multisampling: Introduction

 We refer to a CNN that use checkered subsampling as a \textbf{checkered CNN} or \textbf{CCNN}.
 Many common architectures can be easily converted into CCNNs and show significantly better accuracy than their traditional CNN counterparts across the board.
 Some pretrained ImageNet models can be converted to CCNNs and immediately show improved accuracy without any training.

 Checkered subsampling maintains the core benefits of traditional subsampling while significantly increasing spatial resolution.
-That is, the spatial dimension lengths and spatial resolution of feature maps are both reduced with each checkered subsampling layer, enabling the network to learn large-scale features and, importantly, \textit{reducing the computational costs of deep layers}.
+That is, the spatial dimension lengths and spatial resolution of feature maps are both reduced with each checkered subsampling layer, enabling the network to learn large-scale features and, importantly, \textit{reducing the computational costs of deep layers} (in contrast to dilation, which is computationally expensive to implement).
 Our complexity over traditional subsampling layers per layer is $\mathcal{O}(n)$, where $n$ is the number of samples taken by multisampling (in traditional subsampling layers, \(n\) is always 1).
 Our technique is simple to implement in deep learning frameworks such as PyTorch, and popular CNN architectures such as ResNet and DenseNet can take advantage of checkered subsampling with minimal code changes.